-MOD at the University of South Australia – New Futuristic Museum
+MOD. at the University of South Australia – Free Futuristic Museum

 There are 7 galleries set over 2 floors including a cafe, shop and lecture theatre with futuristic displays and concepts, many of which are definitely for older kids, teenagers and adults.
 However, there are galleries which younger kids will also enjoy.